-There are tons of ways to connect through fitness, whether it's via social media, liking a person’s fit pics to following along to a live workout.
+Social media has made fitness a community.
+You may follow and discuss training with hundreds of people you’ve never actually met, but you connect over a shared passion.
+There are lots of ways to connect through fitness, whether it's via social media, a fitness app, or following a live workout.
 We’re constantly comparing our stats to others, battling for the best time, best burn or best results.

-5. Health is Wealth
+5. Health is wealth

 Being healthy is desirable.
 Just like how in Tudor times being overweight was a sign of wealth, now wearing your luxury women’s activewear while sipping a £10 green smoothie in the bar of a boutique gym is a sign that you’re doing well for yourself.
 Activewear is a status symbol.
 Owning the latest pair of trainers and seamless Merino wool training top shows that you care about your health and wellbeing and are willing to take the time to work at it.